Getting started

 Understand the architecture

-• The control panel
+• The control plane

 • The build environment